Verifi Smart Home Safe

-A typical 1.2 cubic foot home safe will weigh anywhere from about 40 lbs to about 100 lbs when empty, depending on the build quality.
+A: A typical 1.2 cubic foot home safe will weigh anywhere from about 40 lbs to about 100 lbs when empty, depending on the build quality.
 Thicker steel means heavier weight.

-As mentioned a typical home safe has a volume of about 1.2 cubic feet.
+A: As mentioned a typical home safe has a volume of about 1.2 cubic feet.
 That’s actually quite a bit of space that will fit several handguns, a large number of important documents, jewelry and other valuables.

-If you really want to make your home safe worth the investment you’ll bolt it down to the floor or counter or wherever you’ve decided to put it.
+A: If you really want to make your home safe worth the investment you’ll bolt it down to the floor or counter or wherever you’ve decided to put it.

-If you’ve decided to bolt your safe down you’ll need a power drill, drill bits, plugs and bolts.
+A: If you’ve decided to bolt your safe down you’ll need a power drill, drill bits, plugs and bolts.
 Once you have all those things:

 - Drill 2 or 4 holes in the bottom of your home safe.